stardoom4/apero/content/blog/_index.md

 sidebar:
   title: A Sidebar for Your Thoughts
   description: |
     This is a my blog.

-    Check out the _index.md file in the /blog folder to edit this content.
   author: "Celestial Entity"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml